 top of page

-I am an Assistant Professor in the School of Politics and International Relations (SPIRe) at University College Dublin (UCD).
-I study the political economy of international trade and investment using both game theoretic models and empirical analysis.
-I hold a Ph.D. in Political Science from Texas A&M University and an M.S. in Economics from Purdue university.
+I'm an Assistant Professor in the School of Politics and International Relations (SPIRe) at University College Dublin (UCD).
+My research journey takes me into the intriguing realm of international trade and investment, where I utilize game theoretic models alongside empirical analysis.
+My academic background includes a Ph.D. in Political Science from Texas A&M University and an M.S. in Economics from Purdue University.

 Downloadable CV